eduardosbcabral/agent-code/PROMPT_EXAMPLES.md

-# Chapter Agent - Prompt Examples & Test Scenarios
+# Agent Code - Prompt Examples & Test Scenarios

-Welcome to the Chapter Agent!
+Welcome to the Agent Code!
 This file contains ready-to-use prompts and test scenarios designed to showcase the agent's capabilities across different types of projects.

 ## 🚀 Quick Start Examples